MattC04/Atari-RL-project/README.md

 - **Trained the Agent:**
   - Used **epsilon-greedy exploration** to balance exploration and exploitation.
-  - Stored experiences in a replay buffer and trained the model in batches.
+  - Stored experiences in a replay buffer and trained the model in batches.   - Added dynamic hyperparameter tuning support
   - Implemented a **control mechanism** to manually stop training.
   - Checkpoints were saved to resume training efficiently.